2023 Solar Incentives Guide for Wyoming, OH - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now titled the Clean Energy Credit.
 For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
 After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
 The program expansion also makes it easier to get credit for energy storage systems, starting in 2023.

 More information about the new Inflation Reduction Act can be found here.
 To better understand how the new Clean Energy Credit will apply to you, speak with your local Wyoming solar installation expert.